Value Added Tax (VAT) Consulting & Registration with Tax Authority – Ministry of Finance, UAE

 - VAT- registered businesses should maintain their business records for the relevant government departments to verify the accuracy of VAT calculation.

-If your company is registered for VAT, you must notify the concerned government department on regular basis on what amount of VAT was charged and paid by your company to the government.
+If your company is registered for VAT, you must notify the concerned government department on a regular basis on what amount of VAT was charged and paid by your company to the government.
 It will be an online process to simplify a formal submission.

-If there is a difference in VAT amount you’ve charged and paid, you have to clear the outstanding amount in the relevant government department or reclaim the difference in case if you’ve paid more VAT than you’ve been charged.
+If there is a difference in VAT amount you’ve charged and paid, you have to clear the outstanding amount in the relevant government department or reclaim the difference, in case if you’ve paid more VAT than you’ve been charged.

 2.1.3 What does a business need to do to prepare for VAT?